Skip to main content

 If Kramer vs. Kramer took place in an Australian court today, the likely outcomes could be:

-- A Gradual Reintroduction of Joanna: If Joanna’s absence was a concern, the court might order a gradual increase in visitation to ensure Billy’s emotional stability.
+3. A Gradual Reintroduction of Joanna: If Joanna’s absence was a concern, the court might order a gradual increase in time to ensure Billy’s emotional stability.

 Conclusion

-As a devoted primary caregiver, Ted would likely not be forced to relinquish Billy to Joanna outright.
-Instead, a more balanced co-parenting arrangement would be encouraged, ensuring Billy’s well-being remains the central focus of the case.
+Ted, as a devoted primary caregiver, would likely not be forced to relinquish Billy to Joanna outright.
+Instead, a more balanced parenting arrangement would be encouraged, ensuring Billy’s well-being remains the central focus of the case.